 - Stäubli Paint Robots TX and RX robots with PaintiXen software.

 Features of Robotic Painting

-All robots have certain features that differ from each other and these features allow to have a good quality finish painting.
-Likewise, it enables the robot to paint any object with the minimum of waste.
+All robots have certain features that differ from each other and these features allow them to have a good quality finish painting.
+Likewise, it enables the robot to paint any object with a minimum of waste.

 Another feature that varies according to the robot brand is the painting software, this feature is extremely important because it helps the robot to program easily the complex painting trajectories and it can include 3D models.